Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Abstract

 \section{Abstract}

-\begin{quote} In real-world scenarios, reinforcement learning under sparse-reward synergistic settings has remained challenging, despite surging interests in this field.
+Under sparse extrinsic reward settings, reinforcement learning has remained challenging, despite surging interests in this field.
 Previous attempts suggest that intrinsic reward can alleviate the issue caused by sparsity.
-In this paper, we present a novel intrinsic reward that is inspired by human learning, as humans evaluate curiosity by comparing current observations with historical knowledge.
-Specifically, we train a self-supervised prediction model and save a set of snapshots of the model parameters, without incurring addition training cost.
-Then we employ nuclear norm to evaluate the temporal inconsistency between the predictions of different snapshots, which can be further deployed as the intrinsic reward.
-Moreover, a variational weighting mechanism is proposed to assign weight to different snapshots in an adaptive manner.
-We demonstrate the efficacy of the proposed method in various benchmark environments.
-The results suggest that our method can provide overwhelming state-of-the-art performance compared with other intrinsic reward-based methods, without incurring additional training costs and maintaining higher noise tolerance.
-Our code will be released publicly to enhance reproducibility. \end{quote}
+In this article, we present a novel intrinsic reward that is inspired by human learning, as humans evaluate curiosity by comparing current observations with historical knowledge.
+Our method involves training a self-supervised prediction model, saving snapshots of the model parameters, and using nuclear norm to evaluate the temporal inconsistency between the predictions of different snapshots as intrinsic rewards.
+We also propose a variational weighting mechanism to assign weight to different snapshots in an adaptive manner.
+Our experimental results on various benchmark environments demonstrate the efficacy of our method, which outperforms other intrinsic reward-based methods without additional training costs and with higher noise tolerance.